phaidra/phaidra/README.md

 want to verify run `sudo apachectl configtest` to debug the configuration.

-Once the configuration is in place, check if everything is right (`sudo nginx -t`) and restart the webserver to activate the new configuration (`sudo systemctl restart nginx.service`).
-If you visit
-<http://localhost:8899> you will get a `502 Bad Gateway`-Error for nginx
-and a (slightly more comprehensive) `Service unavailable` for apache in your browser.
+If you visit <http://localhost:8899> you will get a `502 Bad Gateway`-Error for nginx and a (slightly more comprehensive) `Service unavailable` for apache in your browser.
 That is fine, PHAIDRA has not been started yet.

 Run `docker compose up -d` from this repo to start it up.
 At first run, this command will run for a few minutes, as some images will have to be